clouedoc/typescript-boilerplate/README.md

 - Witty ESLint configuration to keep your code clean
 - Stay in the loop thanks to smart template updates

-## To be added

-- Browser automation utilities
-- APIs documentation

 ## Usage

 ```bash